 An article from HVP Magazine (see below) was shared with me through the wonderful world of LinkedIn a while back.
 It refers to a recent study which discovered that men are twice as likely to be encouraged to take on an apprenticeship as women.
 It got me thinking about why women would be discouraged from such a great industry, so I asked around.

-A vocational school teacher shared with me that business owners have no-girls-allowed1expressed fear of bringing on female co-op students as apprentices because they are afraid of sexual harassment charges.The thought process was explained as, “A male journeyman with a female apprentice alone in a service van with no witnesses…How would we defend such a claim?”
+A vocational school teacher shared with me that business owners have expressed fear of bringing on female co-op students as apprentices because they are afraid of sexual harassment charges.The thought process was explained as, “A male journeyman with a female apprentice alone in a service van with no witnesses…How would we defend such a claim?”

 Most of the women I talked to who were in the field said that they felt like their male counterparts were protective of them, like a big brother, and they never felt the least bit threatened or uncomfortable.